Visit the museum

 Group Admission Rates and Payment

-Group admission for adults, seniors (over 65) and other concessions (disabled, serving / former services, blue lights etc) are charged at £1 discount on the published entry charge per person. (insert link to admissions page of website)
+Group admission for adults (age 17 to 64), seniors (over 65) and other concessions (disabled, serving / former services, blue lights etc) are charged at £1 discount on the published entry charge per person.
+(Check website for latest standard admission prices).

-Admission rates for all school / youth groups (under 18 years of age) are charged at £1.00 discount from the published child entry charge per head.
-This includes children under 8 (i.e. under 8’s are not admitted free when attending with a school).
+Admission rates for young people (age under 17) from all school / youth groups are charged at £1.00 discount from the published child entry charge per head.
+Adults from your organisation are responsible for supervision of children at all times during your visit.

 Find Us